meeshkan/unmock-java-core/README.md

 Unmock can be used to test modules that perform requests to third-party APIs like Hubspot, SendGrid, Behance, and hundreds of other public APIs.

-Unmock can also be used to mock these APIs in a development environment, ie an express server on a local machine or in a staging environment.

 `unmock-java-core` is designed to be a base package for implementations of unmock in a variety of JVM frameworks and languages, ie `okhttp`, `spring` and `volley`.

 The ultimate goal of unmock is to provide a semantically and functionally adequate mock of the internet.